SiloCityLabs/lochnas/docker-templates/ark/readme.md

 # Ark container

-This is a template to add this container to your nas setup full functional with matching permissions and settings that of docker-nas repo.
+This is a template to add this container to your nas setup full functional with matching permissions and settings that of lochnas repo.

 Original container [turzam/ark](https://hub.docker.com/r/turzam/ark)